Water dripping from a metal faucet spout in close-up, how to fix a leaky faucet drip

 • A clean rag

-If you don’t already own these basic hand tools, a starter set covers all of them and runs about $25.
+If you don’t own these basic hand tools, a starter set covers all of them for about $25.

 Step 1: Identify Your Faucet Type

 This is the part most guides skip and the part that causes most of the headaches.
-There are four common faucet types:
+Four common types:

-• Compression — has two separate handles (hot/cold) that you screw down to shut off.
+• Compression, two separate handles (hot/cold) that you screw down to shut off.
 Most common in older homes.
-These have rubber washers that wear out.
+Rubber washers that wear out.

-• Cartridge — single handle that lifts up to turn on and rotates left/right for temperature.
-Has a removable plastic or metal cartridge inside.
+• Cartridge, single handle that lifts up to turn on and rotates left/right for temperature.
+Removable plastic or metal cartridge inside.
+Moen, Delta, Kohler all sell brand-specific cartridges.
+The Moen 1225 is the one I keep a spare of in the garage, same cartridge fits most older Moen single-handle faucets.

-• Ball — single handle that you push and rotate.
-Has a metal or plastic ball inside the housing.
+• Ball, single handle you push and rotate.
+Metal or plastic ball inside the housing.
+Most internal parts of any faucet type.

-• Ceramic disc — single lever, usually mounted high.
-Uses two ceramic discs that slide against each other.
-Very durable but expensive to repair.
+• Ceramic disc, single lever, usually mounted high.
+Two ceramic discs slide against each other.
+Very durable but the replacement cartridges are pricey.

-If you’re not sure, just take off the handle (next step) and look.
+If you’re not sure, just take the handle off and look.
 The internal mechanism tells you immediately.

 Step 2: Turn Off the Water and Plug the Drain

-There are two shut-off valves under the sink — one for hot, one for cold.
+Two shut-off valves under the sink, one hot, one cold.
 Turn both clockwise until they stop.
-Then turn the faucet on at the sink to confirm the water is fully off and to drain residual pressure.
+Run the faucet at the sink to confirm the water is fully off and drain residual pressure.

-Plug the drain with a stopper or stuff a rag in it.
-The single fastest way to ruin a faucet repair is to drop a tiny screw down the drain.
+Then plug the drain with a stopper or stuff a rag in it.
+The fastest way to ruin a faucet repair is to drop a tiny screw down the drain.
+Cartridge retaining clips are smaller than a dime and they love to launch themselves the second you pull them.
+A small magnet held over the clip before you remove it catches the clip clean, keeps it on the magnet and out of the sink.

 Step 3: Take the Handle Off

-Look for a small cap on top of the handle — it’s usually a decorative button labeled “H” or “C”, or just a flat plastic disc.
+Look for a small cap on top of the handle, usually a decorative button labeled “H” or “C”, or just a flat plastic disc.
 Pry it off gently with a flathead screwdriver.
-Underneath is a screw.
+Under it is a screw.

 • For compression faucets: a Phillips screw